seoninja13/lead-gen-handyman/updated_windsurfrules.md

 C:\Users\JR\.codeium\windsurf\mcp_config.json
 ```

-There are three MCP servers configured:
+There are three specific MCP servers configured:

-1. **google-maps**: For Google Maps API integration
+1. **Google Maps MCP server**: For Google Maps API integration
    - Provides endpoints for places search, geocoding, directions, etc.
    - Uses the Google Maps API key configured in the MCP config

-2. **mcp-openai**: For OpenAI API integration
+2. **OpenAI MCP server**: For OpenAI API integration
    - Provides endpoints for chat completions and other OpenAI services
    - Uses the OpenAI API key configured in the MCP config

-3. **supabase**: For Supabase/PostgreSQL integration
+3. **Supabase MCP server**: For Supabase/PostgreSQL integration
    - Provides endpoints for executing SQL queries
    - Uses the Supabase connection string configured in the MCP config

 ## Important Notes:
-- The MCP servers are automatically started by Windsurf when needed
+- Each MCP server is automatically started by Windsurf when needed
 - All MCP servers run on port 8888 by default
-- The application connects to the MCP servers using HTTP protocol, not the MCP protocol
+- The application connects to the MCP servers using HTTP protocol
-- The base URL for MCP servers is configured as `http://localhost:8888` in the application
+- The base URL for all MCP servers is configured as `http://localhost:8888` in the application

 ## Testing MCP Endpoints

 When testing MCP endpoints, ensure that:
 1. The Next.js development server is running (on port 3000 or 3001)
-2. The MCP servers are running (managed by Windsurf)
+2. The specific MCP servers are running (managed by Windsurf)
 3. The correct port is used in the test commands (matching the port of the Next.js server)

-For testing the MCP server endpoints, use these PowerShell commands (adjust the port as needed):
+For testing the specific MCP server endpoints, use these PowerShell commands (adjust the port as needed):

 ## 1. Test Status Endpoint
 ```powershell
 Invoke-RestMethod -Uri "http://localhost:3000/api/mcp/status" -Method GET | ConvertTo-Json -Depth 5
 ```

-## 2. Test Supabase Endpoint
+## 2. Test Supabase MCP Server Endpoint
 ```powershell
 $body = @{
     sql = "SELECT 1 as test"